sourabh2311/Notes/LearningFlutter/learningFlutter.md

     @override
     Widget build(BuildContext context) {
       return Center(
-          // A bit about container widget: A convenience widget that combines common painting, positioning, and sizing widgets.

-          // A container first surrounds the child with padding (inflated by any borders present in the decoration) and then applies additional constraints to the padded extent (incorporating the width and height as constraints, if either is non-null).
-The container is then surrounded by additional empty space described from the margin.
             child: Container(
               // for working with fonts, create a new folder at application root named 'fonts' then put your downloaded fonts there and add their details in pubspec.yaml.
 Note: for regular font there is no need to define weight but for italic and bold find weight when downloading the font and mention their style as well (not need for regular font)
               // If we hadn't used Center widget then these width and height settings wouldn't work.
 But after using Center they would work, also margin is distance between two widgets and padding is like distance from boundary.
 Similary we have EdgeInsets.all() to get margin/padding from everywhere